List of chemical element name etymologies: Named after places

-41 of the 118 known elements have names associated with, or specifically named for, places around the world or among astronomical objects.
-32 of these have names tied to the places on Earth, and the other nine are named after Solar System objects: helium and selenium for the Sun and Moon; mercury (indirectly), tellurium, uranium and neptunium for the planets Mercury, Earth, Uranus and Neptune; plutonium and cerium for the dwarf planets Pluto and Ceres, both considered planets when the elements were named; and palladium for the asteroid Pallas.
+Of the 118 known elements, 41 have names associated with, or specifically named after, places around the world or among astronomical objects.
+Of these, 32 have names tied to the places on Earth, and the other nine are named after Solar System objects; helium and selenium after the Sun and Moon; mercury (indirectly), tellurium, uranium and neptunium after the planets Mercury, Earth, Uranus and Neptune; plutonium and cerium after the dwarf planets Pluto and Ceres, both considered planets when the elements were named; and palladium after the asteroid Pallas.

 Named after people

 Nineteen elements are connected with the names of twenty people (as curium honours both Marie and Pierre Curie).
 Of these, only gadolinium and samarium occur in nature; the rest are synthetic.
 Fifteen elements were named after scientists; four other have indirect connection to the names of non-scientists.
-Only Glenn T. Seaborg and Yuri Oganessian were honored during their lifetime by having elements named after them, and Oganessian is the only one still living.
-Elements named after four non-scientists in this table were actually named for a place or thing which in turn had been named for these people.
-Samarium was named for the mineral from which it was isolated, samarskite, which was named for Vassili Samarsky-Bykhovets.
-Berkelium and livermorium were named for the California cities Berkeley and Livermore, the locations of the Lawrence Berkeley and Lawrence Livermore national laboratories; the cities were named for George Berkeley and Robert Livermore.
-Americium was named for America, which was named for Amerigo Vespucci.
+Only Glenn T. Seaborg and Yuri Oganessian were honoured during their lifetime by having elements named after them, and Oganessian is the only one still living.
+Elements named after four non-scientists in this table were actually named after a place or thing which in turn had been named after these people.
+Samarium was named from the mineral from which it was isolated, samarskite, which was named after Vassili Samarsky-Bykhovets.
+Berkelium and livermorium were named after the California cities Berkeley and Livermore, the locations of the Lawrence Berkeley and Lawrence Livermore national laboratories; the cities were named after George Berkeley and Robert Livermore.
+Americium was named after America, which was named after Amerigo Vespucci.